vladislavsherwood/Saturday/README.md

 5. **Customizable Dashboards**: Looker dashboards can be customized to meet the unique needs and preferences of each user.

-6. **Jupyter Notebook Storytelling**: The entire process of building the project, from database design to queries creation, is documented in a Jupyter Notebook.
+6. **Jupyter Notebook Storytelling**: The entire process of building the project, from database design to dashboard creation, is documented in a Jupyter Notebook.
 This provides a comprehensive guide for understanding the project's implementation.

 ## Potential Enhancements:
 - Integration with online ordering systems to track and analyze delivery and take-out orders.